 After this exhilarating experience, you return to camp to freshen up and enjoy a substantial brunch before spending the middle part of the day at leisure.
 In the afternoon after tea, you can enjoy a guided walk in the forest in search of birds and primates, as well as forest duiker.

 This morning, after another early start and light breakfast, you have an opportunity to set out again on foot to track gorillas (optional: additional cost of around US$285 payable locally in cash).
 The expert trackers again follow the tracks through the forest, until you find the group and enjoy watching them resting and foraging.
-On return to camp, freshen up and enjoy lunch and a siesta.
-The afternoon sees you out on the forest trails in search of the area’s birds and mammals, returning to camp to enjoy a sundowner on the deck looking out on the forest canopy.

 One of the highlights of this area is the chance to get even closer to nature by kayaking the Lekoli River while you soak in the atmosphere of your surroundings.The kayak trip takes around two hours, paddling downstream with the gentle current.
 Finally, a walk of around one hour, which involves wading through the knee-deep clear water of forest streams and creeks, brings you to Lango Bai, a habitat rich in wildlife.

 Once at camp you have an opportunity to settle in, freshen up and have lunch before embarking on a short late afternoon activity (time permitting), which may consist of a walk around Lango Bai and the forest fringe, or birdwatching from the camp deck.